davidraehles/claude-code-projects/backend/docs/DATABASE_MIGRATION_GUIDE.md

 # Database Migration Guide

-Comprehensive guide for creating, testing, deploying, and troubleshooting database migrations using Alembic for the AI Meal Planner application.
+Comprehensive guide for creating, testing, deploying, and troubleshooting database migrations using Alembic for the Go, Cart! application.

 ## Table of Contents